tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

     KERNEL=="pcmC[D0-9cp]*", ACTION=="add", PROGRAM="/bin/sh -c 'K=%k; K=$${K#pcmC}; K=$${K%%D*}; echo defaults.ctl.card $$K > /etc/asound.conf; echo defaults.pcm.card $$K >>/etc/asound.conf'"
     KERNEL=="pcmC[D0-9cp]*", ACTION=="remove", PROGRAM="/bin/sh -c 'echo defaults.ctl.card 0 > /etc/asound.conf; echo defaults.pcm.card 0 >>/etc/asound.conf'"

-> Error 'Unknown hardware' Appears After a Kernel Update
+> Error 'Unknown hardware' appears after a kernel update

 The following messages may be displayed during the start-up ALSA after the kernel update:

     Unknown hardware "foo" "bar" ...
-    Hardware is initialized using a guess method /usr/sbin/alsactl: set_control:nnnn:failed to obtain info for control #mm (No such file or directory)
+    Hardware is initialized using a guess method /usr/bin/alsactl: set_control:nnnn:failed to obtain info for control #mm (No such file or directory)

-or
+or:

     Found hardware: "HDA-Intel" "VIA VT1705" "HDA:11064397,18490397,00100000" "0x1849" "0x0397"
-    Hardware is initialized using a generic method /usr/sbin/alsactl: set_control:1328: failed to obtain info for control #1 (No such file or directory) /usr/sbin/alsactl: set_control:1328: failed to obtain info for control #2 (No such file or directory) /usr/sbin/alsactl: set_control:1328: failed to obtain info for control #25 (No such file or directory) /usr/sbin/alsactl: set_control:1328: failed to obtain info for control #26 (No such file or directory)
+    Hardware is initialized using a generic method /usr/bin/alsactl: set_control:1328: failed to obtain info for control #1 (No such file or directory) /usr/bin/alsactl: set_control:1328: failed to obtain info for control #2 (No such file or directory) /usr/bin/alsactl: set_control:1328: failed to obtain info for control #25 (No such file or directory) /usr/bin/alsactl: set_control:1328: failed to obtain info for control #26 (No such file or directory)

-Simply store ALSA mixer settings again (as root):
+Simply store ALSA mixer settings again:

     # alsactl -f /var/lib/alsa/asound.state store

 It may be necessary configure ALSA again with alsamixer

-> HDA Analyzer
+> HDA analyzer

 If the mappings to your audio pins(plugs) do not correspond but ALSA works fine, you could try HDA Analyzer -- a pyGTK2 GUI for HD-audio